eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 </routes>
 ```

-The SSM device generates an output file (one for each vehicle named <code>ssm_<vehicleID>.xml</code> per default, but several vehicles may write to the same file).
+The SSM device generates an output file (one for each vehicle named `ssm_<vehicleID>.xml` per default, but several vehicles may write to the same file).
 The top level elements of the generated file are

-<code><conflict begin="<log-begin-time>" end="<log-end-time>" ego="<equipped-vehicleID>" foe="<opponent-vehicleID>"> ... </conflict></code>.
+`<conflict begin="<log-begin-time>" end="<log-end-time>" ego="<equipped-vehicleID>" foe="<opponent-vehicleID>"> ... </conflict>`.

-The detail of information given for each conflict and the criteria to qualify an encounter as a conflict (i.e., produce a corresponding <code>conflict</code> element in the output) can be customized by a number of generic parameters to the vehicle or device, resp..
+The detail of information given for each conflict and the criteria to qualify an encounter as a conflict (i.e., produce a corresponding `conflict` element in the output) can be customized by a number of generic parameters to the vehicle or device, resp..
 A full parametrization (redundantly assigning the default values, here) could look as follows:

 ```
 <routes>